saif-at-scalekit/scalekit-inc-awesome-auth/README.md

 - **[Keycloak](https://www.keycloak.org/)**: An open-source identity and access management solution that supports SSO, social login, and federated identity brokering, suitable for applications and services.

+- **[Supabase](https://supabase.com/auth)**: Fully open source auth running on plain PostgreSQL.
+Choose hosted by Supabase, or self-hosted.
+Can run as standalone identity solution, or integrated with Supabase's PostgreSQL for Row Level Security.

 ## Libraries

 A collection of libraries to assist in implementing authentication and authorization: